AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 }
 ~~~

-Server appsettings.json Azure AD configuration for server is
+Once, done with that, I then modified Blazor-Web.Server project's ***appsettings.json*** to include following  Azure AD configuration for server:

 ~~~json
 "AzureAd": {